defnenilpekdemir/FlareSight-AI/README.md

    - **Result Utilization:** The JSON result files are read to extract key indices (such as the KP index) and prediction values.
    - **Command Determination & Transmission:** Based on the model outputs and KP classification, control commands are generated.
    - **Bluetooth Communication & PyBricks Integration:**
-     The project includes complete PyBricks-based code in the `control.py` and `integration.py` scripts.
+     The project includes complete PyBricks-based code in the `control.py` and `integration.py` script.
 These scripts handle the hardware integration and remote command transmission over Bluetooth to the satellite (or its control unit).
 They ensure that commands (e.g., moving a motor forward or reversing) are sent correctly based on the prediction results.

 ## Features